-The National Hunt Mare Owners’ Prize Scheme (NH MOPS) is an initiative that started in 2016 aimed at incentivising more owners and trainers to race NH mares, and thus provide vital support to British NH breeders.
-The Scheme will continue in 2017* and HBLB will provide NH MOPS with funding of £275,000*.
+The National Hunt Mare Owners’ Prize Scheme (NH MOPS) is an initiative started in 2016 aimed at incentivising more owners and trainers to race NH mares, and thus provide vital support to British NH breeders.
+The Scheme continues in 2018 and HBLB will provide NH MOPS with funding of £480,000.

 The NH MOPS prizes are:

 In order to support the Mares-only racing programme and to aid promotion of the scheme and monitoring of its effects on field sizes, the scheme is confined to Mares-only races.